 Alison Skipper is a veterinary surgeon with a particular interest in the medical history of the pedigree dog.
 She is a Wellcome Trust funded PhD student at KCL, working on ‘Form, function and fashion: health, disease and pedigree dog breeding in the twentieth century’.
 Alison is one of the co-founders of the Animal History Group.

 Dr Felicity McWilliams completed her PhD at King’s College London in 2020, with a thesis entitled ‘Equine Machines: Horses and Tractors on British Farms c.1920-1970’.
 A museums professional prior to her doctoral project, Felicity was the curator of two new permanent galleries at the the Museum of English Rural Life in 2016.
-She is currently the Research Assistant for Science & Industry at Birmingham Museums Trust.
+She is currently the Curator of Science and Industry at Birmingham Museums Trust.
 Felicity is one of the co-founders of the Animal History Group.

 Scott Hunter is a PhD student at King’s College London working in partnership with the National Horseracing Museum.
 His project, ‘Animal Celebrity and Mass Spectatorship in British Horseracing, c.
 1918 – 2018’, examines the meaning of sporting celebrity for racehorses and the changing nature of public-racehorse relationships as new ways of viewing sport emerged throughout the 20th century.